Responsibility to Maintain Your Lawful F-1 Status

 F-1 students are required to register for and complete a full course of study each quarter except during vacation.
 Full-time for undergraduate students is defined as 12 units per quarter (except summer); full-time for graduates is considered 8 units and filing fee is considered full-time.
 Dropping below 12 or 8 units is permitted in specific cases.
 If you plan to enroll less than full-time, you must obtain written approval from your college advisor (undergraduates) or your program advisor (graduates) and an OISS International Student Advisor before dropping below the required amount of units.

 Concurrent enrollment means that you are taking courses at two SEVIS-approved schools.
 In order to be eligible to participate in concurrent enrollment you must be enrolled in full-time studies and in good academic standing at UCSB.
 You must receive authorization from OISS before participating in concurrent enrollment.
 Authorization during summer session is not required.
+Read more about the Concurrent Enrollment policy and authorization process.

 Students who wish to study at UCSB during the summer term must register for courses through Summer Sessions.
 If you are a continuing student, follow the instructions for current UCSB students.
 If you are a student returning after a leave of absence and are requesting a new initial I-20 document, be sure to follow the instructions for international students.
 Students must register in a full course of study if they are returning on a new initial I-20, or would like for the summer term to count toward their enrollment at UCSB.
 A full course of study during the summer term is 6 units for undergraduates, 4 units for graduates.
 Visit the Summer Sessions website for further information and instructions.